Heidelberg School: 9 by 5 Impression Exhibition

+Gallery of 9 by 5s

 Grosvenor Chambers

-Built "expressly for occupation by artists" by the art decorating firm Paterson Bros. (established by Hugh and James Paterson, brothers of plein airist and associate of the Heidelberg School John Ford Paterson), Grosvenor Chambers opened at the eastern end of Collins Street in April 1888 and quickly became the focal point of Melbourne's art scene, as well as an urban base from which members of the Heidelberg School could receive sitters for portraits.
+In April 1888, Grosvenor Chambers, Melbourne's first custom-built complex of artists' studios, opened at the eastern end of Collins Street.
+It was built by the art decorating firm Paterson Bros., established by Hugh and James Paterson, brothers of plein airist and associate of the Heidelberg School John Ford Paterson.
 The architects arranged the lighting and interior design of the building after consulting Roberts, who, along with Heidelberg School members Jane Sutherland and Clara Southern, was among the first artists to occupy studios in the building.
-They were soon followed by Conder, Streeton, McCubbin, Louis Abrahams and John Mather, among others.
+Grosvenor Chambers quickly became the focal point of Melbourne's art scene, with Conder, Streeton, McCubbin, Louis Abrahams and John Mather also moving in.

+The presence of Roberts, Streeton and Conder at Grosvenor Chambers accounts for the high number of urban views they included in the 9 by 5 Impression Exhibition, including Roberts' By the Treasury, painted from the vantage point of his studio and featuring the Old Treasury Building on Spring Street.

-Many of the artists decorated their studios in an Aesthetic manner, showing the influence of James Abbott McNeill Whistler.
+Grosvenor Chambers was used an urban base from which members of the Heidelberg School could receive sitters for portraits.
+It is evident from these portraits that many of the artists decorated their studios in an Aesthetic manner, showing the influence of James Abbott McNeill Whistler.
 Roberts' use of eucalypts and golden wattle as decorations started a fad for Australian flora in the home.
 He also initiated in-studio conversaziones at which artists discussed recent artistic trends and read the latest art journals.

-The presence of Roberts, Streeton and Conder at Grosvenor Chambers accounts for the high number of urban views they included in the 9 by 5 Impression Exhibition, including Roberts' By the Treasury, painted from the vantage point of his studio and featuring the Old Treasury Building on Spring Street.
+Inspired by the success of Grosvenor Chambers, another complex of studios, Gordon Chambers, opened on Flinders Lane in 1889.
+Streeton, Conder and Richardson soon moved in, and in 1890, the trio staged a show of Heidelberg landscapes there in the lead up to the Victorian Artists' Society's Winter exhibition.
+During this period, members of the Heidelberg School began hosting simultaneous exhibitions across Grosvenor Chambers, Gordon Chambers and other nearby studios, with visitors and prospective buyers being invited to move freely between them.